Coldenhoff Wins Brazilian MX2 Moto / Mar.31.2014

 MX2 World Championship Standings (after 3 of 18 rounds): 1.
 Arnaud Tonus (SUI, KAW), 112 points; 2.
 Glenn Coldenhoff (NED, Rockstar Energy Suzuki), 110 p.; 3.
 Dylan Ferrandis (FRA, KAW), 107 p.; 4.
 Jeffrey Herlings (NED, KTM), 97 p.; 5.
 Romain Febvre (FRA, HUS), 96 p.; 6.
 Aleksandr Tonkov (RUS, HUS), 87 p.; 7.
 Max Anstie (GBR, YAM), 77 p.; 8.
 Jordi Tixier (FRA, KTM), 77 p.; 9.
 Jose Butron (ESP, KTM), 74 p.; 10.
 Tim Gajser (SLO, HON), 63 p.; 13.
 Jeremy Seewer (SUI, Rockstar Energy Suzuki), 47 p.; 17.
 Julien Lieber (BEL, Rockstar Energy Suzuki), 32 p.

-17 hours ago: @NXML129 Hi old friend!
-Thanks for all the support! see full story
+18 hours ago: @InGodsHandsZH Big thanks for your support! see full story

 21 hours ago: Ain't no country like the backcountry!
 Check out Andreas Wiig's X Games #RealSnowBackcountry edit at http://xgam.es/1rI6L8n. see full story

 2 days ago: Congrats to our #MissInkedUp London winner, Annalieza!
 More info at http://inkedupworldtour.com/models.php. #InkedUpTour | Sullen Clothing | Inked Magazine see full story